7 Steps to Organize Home Decor with Easy Storage Solutions

 Who remembers their first house of their own?
 I remember our first “real” house.
 We had two extra bedrooms and I turned one of the closets into my own little home decor store.
 Really, it was just a fun way to organize my home decor since I had the extra space.

 How do you organize extra stuff?

 Well, this first depends on the space available to you.
 At first, I had plenty of space and shelves were a good solution.
 It was just my husband and I and I didn’t have anyone else’s things to be responsible for.

 I bought shelving where I could display all of my “pretties” and easily switch out my décor on a whim.
 When it started getting too full, I’d have a yard sale and then the following Saturday, hit up my favorite yard sale spots to start filling it back up again!

 Every room also had spots to house “extra décor” and it become a chore to enjoy my hobby.
-I remember really struggling with that and while I loved my babies, I found myself frustrated and floundering at how to organize.
+I remember really struggling with that and while I loved my babies more than anything, I found myself frustrated and floundering at how to organize and keep organized.

-Two houses later and one more child later, I was still struggling.
-Things would end up in totes in the attic, I couldn’t remember what I had, I would end up purchasing something else just to save myself the stress of trying to find things.
-I remember telling my husband about a year ago, exactly, that I just desperately wanted a place where I could line up my décor and shop my house.
+Two fixer upper houses later and one more child later, I was still struggling.
+Things would end up in totes in the attic.
+Then, I couldn’t remember for the life of me what I had.
+As a result, I would end up purchasing something else just to save myself the stress of trying to find things.
+I remember telling my husband that I just desperately wanted a place where I could line up my décor and shop my house.

 Here’s what we did to really make a difference:

 We invested in two vintage pieces that we love.
 They add to the aesthetic of our home while providing the RIGHT kind of storage for our home décor.
 I took out every single piece of home décor, fought the feelings of being overwhelmed, and got to work!